 More about this marker.
 When the text of this historical states that Sec.
 No. 53 W.&E.C. completed 1842, it means that Section Number 53 of the Wabash & Erie Canal was completed in 1842 by James Durbin.

 In a book written by Jack Gieck about Ohio's canal era, he states the following: "That at least one contractor took great pride in such structures is evidenced by the monument that James Durbin erected to himself above the site of this Bad Creek Culvert near Texas, Ohio."

 In addition, the driving tour of Henry County adds the following insights, "Village of Texas, platted 1845 by James Durbin.
 Canal-era Homes & Businesses still standing.
 Sandstone Bad Creek Culvert (at Durbin Monument) allowed canal water (now US 24) to flow over creek."

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on March 14, 2010, by Dale K. Benington of Toledo, Ohio.
-This page has been viewed 1,046 times since then and 40 times this year.
+It was originally submitted on March 14, 2010, by Dale K. Benington of Toledo, Ohio.
+This page has been viewed 1,180 times since then and 14 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on March 14, 2010, by Dale K. Benington of Toledo, Ohio. • Syd Whittle was the editor who published this page.